Additional Service - Amber Valley Health

-You might consider yourself a carer, but if you can see yourself in the situation described above or know of someone who is, why not come along and have a cuppa and a chat with others in similar situations.
+You might not consider yourself a carer, but if you can see yourself in the situation described above or know of someone who is, why not come along and have a cuppa and a chat with others in similar situations.

 Listen to or talking with others in similar situations can be helpful with coping with your own situation.
 You will also have access to hand, shoulder and head massage.